sitewhere/sitewhere/README.md

 SiteWhere is an industrial-strength open source IoT Application Enablement Platform that facilitates the ingestion, storage, processing, and integration of device data at massive scale.
-The platform is based on a modern microservices architecture and has been designed from the ground up for reliable, high throughput, low latency processing and dynamic scalability.
+The platform has been designed from the ground up to take advantage of the latest technologies in order to scale efficiently to the loads expected in large IoT projects.

 ![SiteWhere Electron App](https://s3.amazonaws.com/sitewhere-web/github-readme/vue-user-interface.png "SiteWhere Electron Application")

-SiteWhere has been designed from the ground up to take advantage of the latest technologies in order to scale efficiently to the loads expected in large IoT projects.
-Rather than using a monolithic architecture, SiteWhere embraces a completely distributed architecture using [Kubernetes](https://kubernetes.io/) as the infrastructure and a variety of microservices to build out the system.
+SiteWhere embraces a completely distributed architecture using [Kubernetes](https://kubernetes.io/) as the infrastructure and a variety of microservices to build out the system.
 This approach allows customization and scaling at a fine-grained level so that the system may be tailored to many potential IoT use cases.
-SiteWhere is built with a framework approach using clearly defined APIs so that new technologies can easily be integrated as the IoT ecosystem evolves.
+SiteWhere is built with a framework approach using clearly defined APIs so that new technologies may easily be integrated as the IoT ecosystem evolves.

 ## Kubernetes